sisundin/Prototyp_Kodtest/README.md

 In the component "displayComponent.js" I make 2 server operations.
 Download and delete files.
 I don't use any libraries here.
 I was going to try to implement a prettier and more dynamic design using Tailwind CSS.
 But since I am running out on my 4 hours I decided to only use some simple bootstrap table CSS.

+I did solve one of the bonus tasks.
+You can sort on date and filename.